Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/innovation-cup-navbar.md

 ## Supra bar

-A Supra bar is a simple navigation bar used with `.supra` that can be displayed as a first part of an Orange navbar.
+A Supra bar is a simple navigation bar used with `.supra` that can be displayed as a first part of an Innovation Cup navbar.
 This component should be:
 - visible only for the **larger screens** (`lg` to `xxl` breakpoints) using `.navbar-expand-*`.
 - displayed inside the burger menu for **smaller screens**.
 There it has to be split in 2 parts.